 8. May not be able to retrieve the account number and PIN easily from current carrier.
 If you forget your PIN number or account number it can be difficult to make changes to your account.
 These codes verify your identity, and many actions (like porting your number) cannot be completed without them.

 9. There can be complications with porting a landline number to a wireless number.
-The process can take a couple days, sometimes making both phone lines useless for the transfer period.
+The process can take up to 7 business days, sometimes making both phone lines useless for the transfer period.

 10. Your new number may not work on your new phone.
 If you switch from a GSM carrier to a CDMA or vice versa, your new sim card might not work in your old phone.
 Some phones are set up to only be compatible with either GSM or CDMA networks, so make sure to look into that before switching.